Skip to main content

 "Knowledge base write failed" Dify's knowledge base expects text chunks with metadata.
 Make sure the HTTP node output is piped to a Text Splitter before the knowledge base write node.

 "Plugin not found in marketplace" If the fastCRW plugin is not in your Dify marketplace, you're on a self-hosted instance without plugin discovery enabled.
-Install manually by cloning the plugin from /dify-plugin-crw/ and placing it in your Dify plugins directory, then restart Dify.
+Install crw-dify-plugin manually by placing it in your Dify plugins directory, then restart Dify.

 "Rate limit exceeded" fastCRW applies rate limits per API key.
 If you hit a 429 error, slow down your request rate or upgrade to a higher-tier plan for more credits.